yonatanhaddish/yonatanhaddish/README.md

 A community-focused marketplace that enables diaspora families to purchase and deliver goods and services to loved ones abroad.

-### CB Trucking

-A transportation marketplace connecting load owners with van and sprinter drivers for efficient local freight delivery.

 ## 💻 Technologies & Expertise